What differentiates your personal brand from your company’s brand?

 Why your personal brand is important as a real estate investor

-Today, personal branding is important for everyone.
+As per this new idx reviews, personal branding is important for everyone.
 70% of employers conduct online screenings before making hiring decisions – and that’s just employers.
 Potential clients, partners, customers, etc are doing their due diligence with online search tools to determine whether or not they will work with an individual or a business.
 As a real estate investor, personal branding should be part of a winning marketing strategy that advances your career and actively grows your business.

 As a real estate investor, not only should you be aware of the history, trends and current dialogue in your industry, but you should also be highly tuned in to the local markets that you serve.
 Personal branding lets you do all of this.
 As a real estate investor, you have to do more than just the research and work of purchasing, improving, managing and selling properties.
 You need to show your credible track-record while you continue to develop mutually beneficial relationships within the industry.